 Proposed Constitutional Amendment Would Devote all Gas & Diesel Taxes to TTF

-(TRENTON) – Legislation New Jersey Assembly Speaker Vincent Prieto sponsored to ask voters to ensure all revenue from the state’s gas taxes permanently goes toward improving New Jersey’s transportation infrastructure received its required public hearing Thursday.
+(TRENTON) – New Jersey Assembly Speaker Vincent Prieto on Friday announced he’s introduced legislation to ask voters to ensure all revenue from the state’s gas taxes permanently goes toward improving New Jersey’s transportation infrastructure.

 Prieto (D-Hudson/Bergen) has long been a proponent of replenishing New Jersey’s depleted Transportation Trust Fund used to repair and maintain roads and bridges.
 The fund is set to go broke on July 1.

 “Unfortunately no agreement has been reached, but it’s important that voters be given the chance to dedicate all money raised by these taxes to transportation needs,” Prieto said.
 “Taxpayers must be confident every cent raised by these taxes goes to the right purpose – rebuilding and maintaining our roads and bridges.
 This is something we can all agree upon.”

 The proposed constitutional amendment (ACR-1) ensures all the revenue from the gas taxes goes to the Transportation Trust Fund.

 It would not raise the current fuel taxes.

 New Jersey imposes a 10.5 cents per gallon tax on the sale of gasoline and a 13.5 cents per gallon tax on diesel fuel.

 The full amount of the gasoline tax is already dedicated to transportation, while 10.5 cents of the diesel tax also goes to the transportation fund.

 Speaker Prieto’s proposed amendment would include the 3 cents of the diesel tax that is not currently dedicated.